SWIFT TACTICAL

 The tools of TECC are simple.

-- A quality commercial tourniquet, such as TacMed Solutions' SOF-T or
+- such as TacMed Solutions' SOF-T or North

-- Approved hemostatic gauze, such as MedTrade Products' Celox Rapid
+- such as MedTrade Products' Celox Rapid Gauze

-- Chest seals such as MedTrade Products' FoxSeal Chest Seals,
+- such as PMI's Halo Chest Seals, MedTrade

-- All-in-one pressure dressings, such as TacMed Solutions' Olaes Modular
+- such as TacMed Solutions' Olaes Modular Bandage

 - Emergency "Space" Radiant Heat Blanket